se-tuebingen/bsl-tools/README.md

 The current test build can be seen at <https://se-tuebingen.github.io/bsl-tools/>. [![Compile and Publish Test Pages](https://github.com/se-tuebingen/bsl-tools/actions/workflows/publish.yml/badge.svg)](https://github.com/se-tuebingen/bsl-tools/actions/workflows/publish.yml)

+The module is distributed as a single JavaScript file and an optional additional Racket file for use with Scribble.
+You can download them from [Releases](https://github.com/se-tuebingen/bsl-tools/releases), the current test build shows the "Development Build" and corresponds to the state of the main branch, we also try to provide semantic versioned editions.

 ## How to use: HTML

 Currently, the collapsible AST tree view and the BSL-Stepper are implemented.